(Get yours FREE inside the Ballwise Hub)

 3 months turned into 3 years.

-In 2008, I was drafted 55th overall by the Washington Nationals from St. Paul's Episcopal in Mobile, AL.
+In 2008, I was drafted 55th overall by the Washington Nationals from St. Paul's in Mobile, AL.

 My MLB debut was on September 2, 2016.
 (Here's the voicemail my best-friend left his brother-in-law that day): https://drive.google.com/file/d/1uLp-GWvL235D-Dxb66A0xRwppe5aSxTt/view?usp=drive_link